-Think before making any trip abroad, seeking new immigration benefits, or applying for citizenship.
+Think before making any long trip, before seeking new immigration benefits, or applying for citizenship.
 You may be denied admission if these “inadmissibility” grounds apply if you:

 (1) have abandoned or relinquished your permanent resident status,